 History and viticulture

 The noble Chenin Blanc, long adored by the Loire Valley establishment, is one of France’s greatest viticultural treasures.
-Its history is long and complex: wine historians believe that it has been grown in central-western France for many centuries, as there are written documents dating back to the 800s that mention the variety.
+Its history is long and complex: wine historians believe it has been grown in central-western France for many centuries, as written documents dating back to the 800s mention the variety.
 One of the leading experts on the subject was botanist Pierre Galet, who sadly died in 2019.
 Galet dedicated his life to studying and classifying grape vines before the advent of genetic analysis and DNA sequencing.
 He believed Chenin Blanc was indigenous to the Anjou region of the middle Loire, appearing at some point in the 9th century.

 Furthermore, Galet believed it was installed in the vineyards of Touraine by the 15th century, spreading to other regions in the expansive Loire.
 It is perhaps the valley’s most famous export, having been sent to the colonies of South Africa by the Dutch East India Company.
 Today, it is regarded as one of the Cape’s finest wine styles.